Vocabulary, defined

 Industry context

-The methodologies that came before Specsight — what we borrow, what we leave behind, and where the next step picks up
+The methodologies that came before Specsight — what they got right, what they left unsolved, and where the next step picks up

 - INDUSTRY